Cultural Competency Module

 - Set goals to maximize your cross-cultural exposure and experiences (campus life, classes, immersion trips such as Sankofa and Journey to Mosaic, personal and professional relationships, etc.)

-During your final year of Seminary, you will participate with a five-to-ten person cohort group in a one-day module to reflect on your intercultural development and experiences and develop a life plan to continue your intercultural competence.
+During your final year of Seminary, you will participate with a five to 10 person cohort in a one-day module to reflect on your intercultural development and experiences and develop a life plan to continue your intercultural competence.